 Director of Youth Development

-In 2010, Scales earned Eastern Conference coach of the year honors from U.S. Soccer after leading the U16 squad to the Northeast Division title and its first-ever appearance in the U.S. Soccer Development Academy playoffs.
+In 2010, Scales earned East Conference Coach of the Year honors from U.S. Soccer after leading the U-16 squad to the Northeast Division title and its first-ever appearance in the U.S. Soccer Development Academy playoffs.

 Scales originally joined the Revolution’s youth program in a part-time capacity as the head coach with the Under-16 program in the summer of 2009.
 He was promoted to Director of Youth Development in November 2010.

+Prior to joining the Revolution, he served as UMass-Lowell’s head coach for men’s soccer.
 A product of Medway, Mass., Scales arrived at UMass-Lowell from Cornell University, where he spent 15 years: four years as an assistant coach (1994-98), followed by a successful 11-year run as head coach (1998-2008).
 In 2001, Scales was a finalist for national coach of the year honors after leading the Big Red to a No. 22 ranking in the polls and winning the New York region's coach of the year.

-Scales has been an assistant coach with the U.S. Boys (Under-15) National Team as well as a Development Academy scout for U.S. Soccer.
+Before moving to Cornell, Scales spent time assistant coaching at Harvard (1992-94) and Plattsburgh State (1991-92) after playing at Hartwick College.
+On a national scale, he has been an assistant coach with the U.S. Boys’ Under-15 National Team as well as a Development Academy scout for U.S. Soccer.

 A 1991 graduate of Hartwick, Scales was a two-year starter in the midfield and defense and helped the Hawks to the 1987 and 1989 NCAA tournaments.
 A four-year letter winner, Scales received his bachelor's degree in political science.

-Scales and his wife, Mindy, have three children: Aiden (14), Ciara (12) and Jack (10) and live in Nashua, N.H.
+Scales and his wife, Mindy, have three children and live in Grafton, Mass.